ateeqdev/web3_of_the_day/README.md

 Journal of my learning progress in blockchain

+#### April 25, 2022 (Day 111): ICO Layer 2 Coin Implementation

+I'm going to implement an ICO for a second layer coin on top of Ethereum.
+Dependencies installed.

 #### April 24, 2022 (Day 110): Infura: Deployed a Contract

 Used Web3 and Infura to deploy a signature verification contract